galexrt/ancientt/README.md

 # ancientt

-A tool to automate network testing tools, like iperf3, in dynamic environments such as Kubernetes and more to come dynamic environments.
+A tool to automate network testing tools, like iperf3, in dynamic environments such as Kubernetes and more to come.

 Container Image available from: